CJDevWorks/cpp-notes/exceptions/noexcept-and-exception-specifications.md

 # Noexcept and Exception Specifications

 It is possible to specify whether and what exceptions a function may throw.
-While a now deprecated feature, one could formerly specify exceptions of a function like so:
+While a now deprecated feature(because its confusing), one could formerly specify exceptions of a function like so:

 void foo() throw();